genropy/genropy_saved/docs/genro/introduction/introduction.rst

 The datastore: a short introduction
 ===================================

 	Another powerful tool of Genro is the datastore.
-The datastore is ... ??? (add documentation linking this part to the :ref:`genro-datastore` page)
+The datastore is ... ??? (add documentation linking this part to the :ref:`genro_datastore` page)